For Gigging Bass Players - And Those That Want To Be!

 Not to say the 10 hours that you've invested where you could have actually been learning the songs.
 On your bass.
 Plus I'm willing to bet that you value your spare time at more than minimum wage.
 And probably more than twice minimum wage.

-So in 'cost term' you're already looking at more than 200 bucks.
+So in 'cost term' you're already looking at more than 250 bucks.
 Not to mention the opportunity cost of those hours transcribing.
 Working Basslines Volume 1 is a cost effective way of allowing you to spend more of your valuable time actually learning the bass lines to the songs you need.
-You won't pay $200 - and remember that cost was derived from just learning 20 of these songs.
-You won't pay half of that - $100.
+You won't pay $250 - and remember that cost was derived from just learning 20 of these songs.

-Working Basslines Volume 1 is just $97.
+Working Basslines Volume 1 is approximately half of that, just $127.
 For working song tutorials to 50 songs that working bands all over the world play.
 Less than the price of a cup of coffee per song.

-Less than the price of one private lesson with a good instructor.
+Less than the price of a couple of private lessona with a good instructor.

 60 Day 100% Money Back Guarantee: We know that you'll find the unique tutorial combination of video, notation/tab and backing tracks in Working Basslines Volume 1 will help you learn a ton of the kind of songs that working bands the world use at their gigs.
 We want you to be just as confident with your purchase though, so there's a full 60 day guarantee period.
 After your purchase you've got a full 60 days to go through the songs in the Volume 1 Libary.
 If for whatever reason you're not satisfied, all you have to do is drop us an email and let us know.
 We'll refund your purchase ASAP with no hassles and no hoops to jump through, and we can part as friends.